-Pelvic floor physiotherapy is offered at out clinic in downtown Toronto on the PATH.
+Pelvic floor physiotherapy is offered at our clinics in downtown Toronto on the PATH.
 Pelvic floor physiotherapy is the assessment and treatment of the pelvic floor, a series of muscles, ligaments and fascia that sit like a basin at the bottom of your pelvis.

 They work together to support the organs of the abdomen, to stabilize the pelvis and hip joints, and play a role in maintaining urinary continence and sexual function.

 Pelvic floor physiotherapy can only be performed by a specially trained physiotherapist who has undergone post-secondary education and is registered with the College of Physiotherapists of Ontario.
 Pelvic floor physiotherapy can help to retrain the muscles and nerves of the pelvic floor to improve its strength and function.

 If you suffer from any of the following symptoms or have been referred by another health care professional you may be a candidate for pelvic floor physiotherapy.